 Mr. Rosenkranz’s practice covers a wide range of subjects, including securities, intellectual property, antitrust, federal preemption, insurance law, corporate governance, criminal law and constitutional litigation.
 Among his recent clients are Apple, DIRECTV, DISH Network, Facebook, First Republic Bank, Intel, Merck KGaA, Morgan Stanley, Nintendo, PG&E and UBS.

-Mr. Rosenkranz has played a leading role in more than a dozen Supreme Court cases, having argued eight in the past six years.
+Mr. Rosenkranz has played a leading role in more than a dozen Supreme Court cases, having argued eleven in the past seven years.
 In 2005, he successfully represented Merck KGaA in a Supreme Court case that the National Law Journal described as “the most significant patent infringement case to confront the biotech and pharmaceutical industries in a generation.”
 He represented 36 law schools in a high-profile Supreme Court case against the Department of Defense.
 He also argued and won a case that many consider to be the most important employee benefits case of the decade.
 And in March 2013, Josh won a landmark victory in a Supreme Court case that rescued the estimated $60 billion U.S. market of copyrighted goods manufactured abroad in Kirtsaeng v.
 John Wiley Publishing.

 Mr. Rosenkranz was the founding president and CEO of the Brennan Center for Justice at New York University School of Law, one of the country’s foremost public interest firms.
 Over the course of eight years, he was the Brennan Center’s chief strategist on litigation and public policy advocacy.
 Under his direction, the center represented parties in connection with more than 50 cases (including three at the U.S. Supreme Court) and filed almost 40 amicus briefs (including 20 at the U.S. Supreme Court).
 Before creating the Brennan Center, Mr. Rosenkranz founded the Office of the Appellate Defender, a public defender office specializing in criminal appeals in New York state courts.